patrykfranaszczuk/patrykfranaszczuk/README.md

 </h1>

 - 🔭 I'm a Computer Science graduate with a passion for technology
-- 🤝 I’m looking for my second professional experience in IT industry
+- 🏙️ I currently work in IT remotely
-- 🏙️ Where? **Lublin, Warsaw, remotely**

 <div align="center">
   <a href="mailto:patryk.franaszczuk@gmail.com">